 - Right before serving, toss in the bacon and spinach; serve cold.

 - To Use Dried Beans Instead of Canned Beans: Instead of using canned white beans, you can use 8 ounces (230g) dried white beans (such as Navy beans).
-To cook them, add the beans to a large bowl and fill the bowl about ¾ full of cold water.
+To cook them, add the beans to a large bowl and fill the bowl about 3/4 full of cold water.
 Soak the beans overnight and then drain.
-Add the beans to a medium-large pot and fill the pot ⅔ full of water.
-Bring to a boil, then turn heat down slightly, cover the pot, and simmer until the beans are cooked through (taste a few to make sure they’re soft).
+Add the beans to a medium-large pot and fill the pot 2/3 full of water.
+Bring to a boil, then turn the heat down slightly, cover the pot, and simmer until the beans are cooked through (taste a few to make sure they’re soft).
 Stir them occasionally and be sure to add more water if needed (the beans should always be covered by a few inches of water).
 Once they’re cooked, drain and cool the beans.

 Nutrition

-This post was first published on An Edible Mosaic on May 22, 2014.
-I updated it with more information on May 28, 2021.
+This post was first published on An Edible Mosaic on May 22, 2014 and updated on May 28, 2021.

 Great recipes.
 Love the variety of recipes!